shaal/ddev-gitpod/README.md

 1. Click on the following link
   <a href="https://gitpod.io/#https://github.com/imrodmartin/ddev-gitpod" target="_blank">https://gitpod.io/#https://github.com/imrodmartin/ddev-gitpod</a>
 1. Your environment is being prepared, wait about 40 seconds (A splash screen will appear)
-1. VScode IDE will be displayed, a few seconds later you will see a fresh blank Drupal site.
+2. VScode IDE will be displayed, a few seconds later you will see a fresh blank Drupal site.
-1. Open your website's URL in a browser (at the bottom of the terminal window)
+3. Open your website's URL in a browser (at the bottom of the terminal window)
+4. Admin Toolbar is installed and enabled by default.
-1. :tada:
+5. :tada:

 ## Do you like PhpStorm instead of Theia or VScode?
 1. Open a bash window at the bottom